matvdg/Patfi/README.md

 [Download for iOS / iPadOS / watchOS / macOS / visionOS 26+ on AppStore](https://apps.apple.com/us/app/patfi/id6753033441)

 ## Key features
+- Simple & safe: Patfi is consultative, no financial transaction is possible.
+No need for an account or authentication: the synchronization of your data (secure and encrypted) through your devices (iPhone / iPad / Mac / Apple Vision Pro / Apple Watch) is done on your iCloud!
 - Displays your total balance at any time
 - Sort your assets by category (current, savings, stock market, crypto...)
 - Sort your assets by bank
 - Offers tracking graphs
-- Ultra-light cross-platform app & widgets in SwiftUI multiplatform (iOS 26 / iPadOS 26 / macOS 26 / visionOS 26 / watchOS 26) with LiquidGlass
+- Ultra-light cross-platform app & widget in SwiftUI (iOS 26 / iPadOS 26 / macOS 26 / visionOS 26 / watchOS 26) with LiquidGlass
-- Synchronization of your data on your iCloud (secure and encrypted) through your devices (iPhone/iPad/Mac/Vision Pro)

 ## Feedbacks / feature request / bug report

 Feel free to create an issue on GitHub or contact me: matvdg@me.com